 Some people “blame” Anna Wintour for pairing celebrities and fashion together and somewhat commercialize fashion.
 Perhaps she’s not the one to blame solely, as people through history always have had an eye for what celebrities and royalties are wearing.
 Back in the days the royalties were the celebrities and what they wore was not to be copied but admired.
 One costume could cost more than what the entire wardrobe of a family could cost during their lifetime.
 Marie Antoinette had this position of royal/celebrity, to mention one.

-Today’s celebrity fashion has another accessibility to it as the gap between celebrities and the everyday person is significantly smaller.
+Today’s celebrity fashion has another accessibility to it, as the gap between celebrities and the everyday person is minimal.
 Today we can wear what celebrities are wearing (perhaps not the red carpets looks).
-Even if the majority of us don’t have the income to buy a real Chanel dress, we can easily go to a high street fashion label and purchase a similar.
+Even if the majority of us don’t have the income to buy a real Chanel dress, we can easily go to a high street fashion label and purchase a similar dress.
 How this leads back to Anna Wintour?
 Well, she was more or less the first one to put celebrities on the cover of fashion magazines (Vogue).
 This paved the way for the expansion of fashion consumption by the face of a celebrity, regardless if the person actually had a sense for fashion or not (just get yourself a good stylist).

 Social media back in the days?
 Well, it quite logically didn’t exist through technology.
 But during the 18th century fashion plates became more and more popular.
 It was smaller illustrations that demonstrated the latest fashion.
 They were published in magazines and made it possible for a wide audience to take part of the current trends.
 This was considered rapid communication as it only would take days to get the latest fashion updates.
 To be remembered though is that fashion back then, compared to today, was rather slow and it took years to see a distinct change within fashion.
 With the industrial revolution though, this changed and fashion became more of consumption rather than work of art.